gghatano/data-synthesize-demo/README.md

 ### Prerequisites

-- Python 3.12 or higher
+- Python 3.12 or lower
 - `pip` or `uv` for dependency management

 ### Clone the repository